 ‘They took her life… she’ll take her revenge’

-Avenged – aka Savaged – is a 2013 American supernatural exploitation horror film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
-It stars Amanda Adrienne, Tom Ardavany and Ronnie Gene Blevins.
+Avenged – aka Savaged – is a 2013 American supernatural horror film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
+The movie stars Amanda Adrienne, Tom Ardavany and Ronnie Gene Blevins.

 A deaf-mute woman is making a trip across the country when she tries to save an Indigenous American boy from being slaughtered by a group of men.
 Her act of bravery has horrific consequences…